Sign up for free recipes! →

 In the French-speaking part of Cameroon, it's called "Kwem," which is made with fresh corn and sometimes unsalted.

-Where to buy Cassava Leaf
+Where to buy Cassava Leaf?

-If you are back in Africa, it’s all over the market and farms.
-In the diaspora, it’s often sold frozen in Asian markets, which is already ground or shredded.
+If you are back in Africa, it's all over the market and farms.
+In the diaspora, it's often sold frozen in Asian markets, which is already ground or shredded.
 You will need to blend it again before cooking.
+For a snack, you'll love banana and cassava fritters.

-Ingredients Used:
+Ingredients Used

 • Cassava Leaf